bieniek/marionette-js/README.md

 ## Marionette js Lab

-Simple project for getting started with Marionette JS staff.
+Simple project for getting started with Marionette JS stuff.

 Usage of: